 Privacy, sharing, and the neighbours conversation

-In Canada and the US, filming your own property is legal in essentially all circumstances.
+in the US and the US, filming your own property is legal in essentially all circumstances.
 Filming neighbours’ yards, common areas of multi-unit buildings, or the sidewalk in some jurisdictions has legal gray areas.
 Practical rules:

 - Aim cameras at your own property, not the neighbours’ windows.